MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ### -Credential

 Specifies a set of credentials to use when querying Active Directory for the LAPS credentials.
-If not specified the current user's credentials will be used.
+If not specified, the current user's credentials are used.

 ```yaml
 Type: System.Management.Automation.PSCredential